What is it?

 Step 6.
 Confirmation - accept terms and conditions of use

 Step 7.
-Summary - attach any required documents
+Review the summary and attach any required documents

-Outdoor dining permit assessments may take 20 business days.
-(This is from the time you submit a complete application.)
+Footpath trading permit assessments can take 20 business days.
+Business parklet applications take a minimum of 20 business days.
+This is from the time you submit a finalised application.

 If your permit is approved, you’ll receive:

-- an endorsed plan showing the trading zone and patron numbers.
+- an approved plan showing the area you can use and patron numbers allowed.

-If your application is refused or you are dissatisfied with the permit decision, you can request a review.
-These are considered by the City Permits Panel (PDF 253 KB).
+If your application is not approved or you have any concern with the decision, you can ask for a review.
+Reviews are considered by the City Permits Panel (DOCX 43 KB).